T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 based more on psychology than spiritual truth, and they don't know Him in the sense that the

-does, through such things and open their eyes to the truth.
-But, why not present the truth of
+does, through such things to open their eyes to the truth.
+But, why not present the truth of Jesus

-Jesus in a way that truly lifts Him up and answers the question of who He is right from the start?
+in a way that truly lifts Him up and answers the question of who He is right from the start?
+Why

-Why leave people in the dark, blinded or ignorant of such a tremendous and glorious beginning
+leave people in the dark, blinded or ignorant of such a tremendous and glorious beginning or

-or foundation upon which their lives can and will be built?
-We can only imagine that if Paul
+foundation upon which their lives can and will be built?
+We can only imagine that if Paul showed

-showed up on the scene today, he would not recognize what is being taught as if it were the truth
+up on the scene today, he would not recognize what is being taught as if it were the truth of the

 Mind you; the motives of the many preachers and teachers in our day are not being questioned.